 HUD Section 184 Loan Guarantee Program

 The HUD Section 184 Loan Program provides loan guarantees for acquisition, construction, and refinancing of single-family homes for Native Americans.
 The loan guarantee may cover up to 100% of principal and interest for up to a 30-year fixed rate loan.
 Borrowers pay a small down payment and loan guarantee fee.
 Approximately 41% of monthly income may be dedicated toward a mortgage payment.
 There are no maximum income limits.
 Application may be made directly to any federally-approved lending institution offering the program.
-For more information, please contact the CIHA office.
+For more information, please contact CIHA.

 Private Residential Lease (PRL) Program

 The PRL Program allows qualified Coquille Tribal members to lease a residential lot on Tribal Lands for construction of a privately-financed single-family home.
 CIHA administers this program on behalf of the Coquille Indian Tribe.
 Applications are accepted on an ongoing basis.
 There are no maximum income limits.
 For details, please refer to CITC Chapter 420, Private Homeownership Land Leasing Ordinance.
 Click here for a FAQ sheet and application for the program.

 |Paul Doyle, Chair||Anne Cook, Executive Directorfirstname.lastname@example.org|